Things to see in Ravenna - Interior of Sant'Apollinare in Case in Ravenna, Italy

 piazzo popolo

-This matters more than ever in Italy.
-Cities like Venice, Florence and Rome struggle with overtourism that damages historic sites and pushes out local residents.
-Ravenna wants to tackle that issue with a program aimed at encouraging slower travel, cultural immersion and sustainable systems.
+Cities like Venice, Florence and Rome struggle with overtourism that damages historic sites and pushes out residents.
+Ravenna is building a different model, one based on slower travel, cultural immersion and longer stays.

 For a stay with character, look at small boutique hotels in converted historic buildings.
-Places like Albergo Cappello occupy Renaissance palaces with original frescoes, beam ceilings, and intimate courtyards.
-These properties blend history with modern comfort.
+Albergo Cappello occupies a Renaissance palace with original frescoes, beamed ceilings and an intimate courtyard.
+It blends history with modern comfort.

 lobby santa maria di floris hotel